charyang-ai/s2st-amd/README.md

 Do not forget to export the variable or it will crash!
 Hopefully Apple will keep working with pytorch for full support

 # Download the models
-The script will use your HF_TOKEN to download the models, but if you want to download only exactly the file needed you can also download from https://huggingface.co/facebook/seamless-m4t-v2-large/tree/main the following files:
+The script will use your HF_TOKEN to download the models, but if you want to download only exactly the file needed you can also download from https://huggingface.co/facebook/seamless-m4t-v2-large/tree/main all files.
-- seamlessM4T_v2_large.pt
-- spm_char_lang38_tc.model
-- vocoder_v2.pt

-# Caveat
-Unfortunately due to the poor support on the metal architecture the model isn't as precise as it is running on CUDA